dashpay/docs/transifex/README.md

 Transifex is used to support multiple languages.
 The scripts in this folder assist with pushing data for translators to Transifex and retrieving translated information.

+**Note**: Currently only user docs (docs/user directory) are translated.
+Core developer docs were integrated with this repository when Dash Core v22.0 was released, but they are excluded from translation.

 ## Install required packages

 Install the [sphinx-intl](https://pypi.org/project/sphinx-intl/) utility.